CRM

 Lead lifecycle stages are a valuable way to track and understand your leads.
 By categorising leads based on where they are in your marketing and sales processes, you can better understand their needs and provide them with the most relevant content and offers.

 By categorizing leads based on their level of interest and readiness to buy, businesses can create targeted strategies and tailor their communication to each stage of the buyer's journey.
 This can lead to more efficient and effective lead nurturing, increased conversions, and ultimately, more revenue.
-In addition, tracking leads through their lifecycle stages provides valuable data and insights that can be used to optimize sales and marketing processes and improve overall business performance.
+In addition, tracking leads through their lifecycle stages provides valuable data and insights that can be used to optimise sales and marketing processes and improve overall business performance.
 Additionally, lead lifecycle stages can help you measure and optimise your marketing and sales efforts.

 So, the benefits of using lead lifecycle stages include: